endurantgames/cosmiclegends/src/classes/shaper.md

 the end of the Crisis.

-The maximum number of Scene Power Words you can change during a Crisis is equal to the current Volume number.
+The maximum number of Scene Power Words you can change during a Crisis is equal to the Volume number.

 ## Power Words